devsoleo/heracles/README.md

 ### 3. New Web UI ✨
 We're also working on the creation of a web interface to facilitate the generation of event keys (representing an event's mission list).

-Our tool [nuttenh-o-tron-webui](https://github.com/devsoleo/nuttenh-o-tron-webui) is a side-project that is not scheduled for production.
+Our tool [heracles-webui](https://gitlab.com/devsoleo/heracles-webui) is a side-project that is not scheduled for production.
 We use it for development, so we share it but we cannot guarantee anything.

 ## Installation
-1. Download the Nuttenh-o-tron repository.
+1. Download the Heracles repository.
 2. Extract the files to your World of Warcraft `Interface/AddOns` folder.
 3. Launch the game and activate the addon in the addon menu.